Lindt8/ng-imager/docs/dev/architecture.md

 - [ ] Implement optional per-cone sparse footprints used only when `run.list` is true, and validate them end-to-end.
 - [ ] Ensure cone and imaging counters follow the `_n` / `_g` / `_total` naming pattern where meaningful, and that per-stage runtimes are recorded and reported.
 - [x] Implement initial gamma cone-building for 3-hit Compton events in `physics.cones`, including permutation testing and prior-based Δ = |θ_calc − θ_est| scoring; treat this path as “provisionally implemented” pending further validation and ROOT adapter integration.
-- [ ] Extend neutron cone construction to support explicit proton vs carbon candidate branches, including directionality checks analogous to the gamma `t_int > 0` test, and integrate this into the unified candidate/selection framework.
+- [x] Extend neutron cone construction to support explicit proton vs carbon candidate branches, including directionality checks analogous to the gamma `t_int > 0` test, and integrate this into the unified candidate/selection framework.
 - [ ] Implement combined n/g/all SBP images at the imaging stage (see §16.8 for `/images/summed/[n|g|all]`).
+- [ ] Neutron proton vs carbon recoil hypothesis handling:
+    - [x] Adopt primer-consistent neutron cone geometry (apex at h1, axis from h2→h1).
+    - [x] Specify species-aware recoil interpretation tied to energy strategies (ELUT, Edep).
+    - [x] Define candidate-cone generation for H and C branches with Δ-based prior scoring.
+    - [ ] Integrate full H/C candidate enumeration and selection into the unified cone-candidate framework.
+    - [ ] Add complete HDF5 recoil metadata and ensure counters reflect per-species filtering.
+- [ ] Cone-level angle-difference filtering (Δθ):
+    - [ ] Add `max_angle_diff_deg` to `[filters.cones]` with species-specific overrides.
+    - [ ] Apply Δ = |θ_calc − θ_est| thresholds during cone selection.
+    - [ ] Add associated counters and expose the filtering results in `/meta/counters`.

 ### 16.6.1 Gamma Cone Status (Provisional)